ZsofiaK/masterthesis/README.md

 # Contents
 The thesis concerns action recognition to identify fish predator attacks in videos of marine habitats.

-This repository includes directories related to the implementation of the project.
+This repository includes the following directories:

-The directories are described briefly below, and in more detail in their separate README files.

 ## Implementation
-The directory includes the implementation of all models and experiments used in the thesis.
+Includes the implementation of all models and experiments used in the thesis.
 More information on how to run the project is offered in the directory's README file.

 ## Tutorials
-The directory includes completed notebooks of tutorials related to techniques used in the study.
+Includes completed notebooks of tutorials related to techniques used in the study.

 ## Programming exercise
-The directory includes the implementation of a programming exercise aimed to kick-off the learning process of the technical aspects of the project.
+Includes the implementation of a programming exercise aimed to kick-off the learning process of the technical aspects of the project.

 ## Figures
-The directory includes figures used in the thesis and on the GitHub page.
+Includes figures used in the thesis and on the GitHub page.